Alexander Cameron Rutherford

-Alexander Cameron Rutherford (February 2, 1857 – June 11, 1941) was a Canadian lawyer and politician who served as the first premier of Alberta from 1905 to 1910.
-Born in Ormond, Canada West, he studied and practiced law in Ottawa before he moved with his family to the North-West Territories in 1895.
-Besides his work as lawyer, he began a political career that would see him first serve as member of the North-West Legislative Assembly and then as Liberal MLA, Liberal party leader, and premier of Alberta.
-He lost the premiership in 1910 due to the Alberta and Great Waterways Railway scandal and his Legislature seat in 1913.
+Alexander Cameron Rutherford (February 2, 1857 – June 11, 1941) was a Canadian lawyer, businessman and politician who served as the first premier of Alberta from 1905 to 1910.
+Born in Ormond, Canada West, he studied and practised law in Ottawa before he moved with his family to the North-West Territories in 1895.
+Besides his work as lawyer, he began a political career that saw him serve as member of the North-West Legislative Assembly and then as Liberal MLA, Liberal party leader, and premier of Alberta.
+During his premiership he laid the base for important elements of Alberta society even today, such as the University of Alberta.
+He lost the premiership in 1910 due to the Alberta and Great Waterways Railway scandal and lost his Legislature seat in 1913.
 He later was prominent in the administration of the University of Alberta, beside which he and his family lived for decades.
 His home, Rutherford House, is an historic site on the grounds of the University of Alberta.

 In keeping with the territorial custom, while NWT member, Rutherford described himself as an independent but generally supported the administration of NWT Premier Frederick W. A. G. Haultain.
-At the federal level, however, Rutherford was a prominent Liberal.
+Rutherford was a prominent Liberal in federal politics and, after the founding of Alberta as a province in 1905, in provincial politics.

-When the Province of Alberta was formed in 1905, its Lieutenant Governor, George Bulyea, asked Rutherford to form the new province's first government.
-As premier, Rutherford's first task was to win a workable majority in the Legislative Assembly of Alberta, which he did in that year's provincial election.
-His second was to organize the provincial government, and his government established everything from speed limits to a provincial court system.
-The legislature also controversially, and with Rutherford's support, selected Edmonton over rival Calgary as the provincial capital.
-Calgarians' bruised feelings were not salved when the government located the University of Alberta, a project dear to the Premier's heart, in his hometown of Strathcona, just across the North Saskatchewan River from Edmonton.
+When the Province of Alberta was formed in 1905, its lieutenant governor, George Bulyea, asked Rutherford to lead the new province's first government.
+As premier, Rutherford's first task was to hold a provincial election, in which he hoped to win a workable majority in the Legislative Assembly of Alberta.
+This he did in that year's provincial election.
+He also needed to form a provincial government and set it in operation.
+His government established a wide range of powers, ranging from speed limits to a provincial court system.
+The legislature selected Edmonton over rival Calgary as the provincial capital.
+This was controversial, but with Rutherford's approval.
+Calgarians' bruised feelings were not salved when the government located the University of Alberta, a project dear to the premier's heart, in his hometown of Strathcona, just across the North Saskatchewan River from Edmonton.

 The government was faced with labour unrest in the coal mining industry, which it resolved by establishing a commission to examine the problem.
 It also set up a provincial government telephone network (Alberta Government Telephones) at great expense, and tried to encourage the development of new railways.
 It was in pursuit of the last objective that the Rutherford government found itself embroiled in scandal.
-Early in 1910, William Henry Cushing's resignation as Minister of Public Works precipitated the Alberta and Great Waterways Railway scandal, which turned many of Rutherford's Liberals against his government.
-Eventually, pressure from many party figures forced Rutherford to resign.
+Early in 1910, William Henry Cushing's resignation as Minister of Public Works precipitated the Alberta and Great Waterways Railway scandal, which turned many, including Liberals, against his government.
+Pressure from many party figures forced Rutherford to resign as premier.
 He kept his seat in the legislature after resigning as premier, but he was defeated in the 1913 election by Conservative Herbert Crawford.